Deion Burks

-Deion Burks (born January 8, 2003) is an American college football wide receiver for the Oklahoma Sooners.
-He previously played for the Purdue Boilermakers.
+Deion Burks (born January 8, 2003) is an American professional football wide receiver for the Indianapolis Colts of the National Football League (NFL).
+He played college football for the Purdue Boilermakers and Oklahoma Sooners and was selected by the Colts in the seventh round of the 2026 NFL draft.

-High school career
+Early life

 Burks attended Belleville High School in Belleville, Michigan.
 He committed to Purdue University to play college football.

 College career

 After appearing in four games his first year at Purdue in 2021 with no catches, Burks played in all 14 games in 2022 and had 15 receptions for 149 yards.
 In 2023, he was Purdue's leading receiver with 47 receptions for 629 yards and seven touchdowns.
-After the 2023 NCAA Football Season, he transferred to the University of Oklahoma.
+After the 2023 NCAA football season, he transferred to the University of Oklahoma.

+Professional career

+Burks was selected by the Indianapolis Colts in the seventh round with the 254th-overall pick of the 2026 NFL draft.
+He signed his rookie contract on May 8.